"

 Figure 17.22.
 Tug Boat / Photo Credit: NOAA Office of Response and Restoration, PD

-Figure 17.21 above shows a small tug boat.
-Tug boats come in all sizes, ranging from 50 to 250 feet in length and having 4000 to 22,000 horsepower (Dann Ocean Towing, 2023).
-Figure 17.22 below shows an offshore oil drilling rig in the Gulf of Mexico.
-These structures are also classified by ABS and have Rules and Guidelines.
-There are many different applications of ABS structures in Washington State and the United States.
+Figure 17.22 shows an offshore oil drilling rig in the Gulf of Mexico.
+These structures are also classified by ABS and have rules and guides.
+As you can see, there are many different applications of ABS structures in Washington state and the United States.

 An offshore drilling platform is pictured.
 It has a large cylindrical base with an enormous scaffolding with cranes attached.
 A passenger ship is next to the platform on the right.